iLVL-Key/FFXI/addons/leaderboard/readme.md

 - `report` - Receive a score report via tell.

 ### To-do
 - Lunge/Swipe are currently added to both Nukes and Magic Burst as-is.
-The message give by using Lunge/Swipe is identical between it causing a Magic Burst or not.
+The message # given by using Lunge/Swipe is identical between it causing a Magic Burst or not.
 Need to figure out how to differentiate between the two.
-- Base when the LOW WS score gets called out on the number of party members?
+- Base when the LOW WS score starts getting called out on the number of party members?
 - Add pet BPs.
-Need to look into how to determine who owns the Avatar and add it to their scores.
+Need to look into how to determine who owns the Avatar to add it to their scores.
 Physical/Hybrid Rages should be counted as Weapon skills since they can create Skillchains, and Magical Rages counted as Nukes/MBs.

 ### Version History